DataDog/documentation/content/en/security/cloud_security_management/setup/agentless_scanning/_index.md

 {{< img src="/security/agentless_scanning/agentless_scanning_aws.png" alt="Setup page for Agentless scanning for adding a new AWS account with adding a single AWS account selected" width="90%">}}
 </br>

-1. Once you click "Yes" for **Enable Cloud Security Management**, turn on scanning for the cloud resources you want to monitor in the **Agentless scanning** section.
+1. Click **Yes** under **Enable Cloud Security Management**, and enable scanning for the cloud resources you want to monitor in the **Agentless scanning** section.
-1. From there, add an API key.
-The API key will have Remote Configuration automatically enabled.
+1. Add an API key.
+This API key already has Remote Configuration automatically enabled.
-1. Finally, click **Launch CloudFormation Template**.
-The template will include all the necessary permissions to deploy and manage Agentless scanners.
-The template must run successfully in order to get scans.
+1. Click **Launch CloudFormation Template**.
+The template includes all the necessary permissions to deploy and manage Agentless scanners.
+The template must run successfully to receive scans.

 [1]: /integrations/amazon_web_services/
 [2]: /integrations/amazon_web_services/?tab=roledelegation#resource-collection